 There are known issues, though.

 First of all, since content is mostly not translated, this doesn’t really resolve any content translation or visibility issues.
 You’ll need to pair this feature with some of the options on how to localize Content and Structure, described below.

 As an exception to the rule, enabling Alternate Languages (= MUI feature) will complicate maintaining some content-ish things, such as web part titles.
-It requires effort from multiple people, since web part titles ARE localized per-language.
-See this, for example: Web part title changes not reflected to some users in multilingual SharePoint environment, or this obscure issue: Alternative Languages in SharePoint forcing the (cumbersome) use of localized Managed Properties.
+It requires effort from multiple people since web part titles ARE localized per language.
+See this, for example, Web part title changes not reflected to some users in multilingual SharePoint environment, or this obscure issue: Alternative Languages in SharePoint forcing the (cumbersome) use of localized Managed Properties.

 In on-premises scenarios, you’ll also need to install all the language packs for different alternative languages you’re planning on using.
 If I planned on making any kind of nifty, rich or customized content or functionality on my SharePoint site, I’d definitely first create the site in English and then enable other languages as Alternative Languages.
 This makes it a bit less likely, that you’ll run into weird issues!

 Variations-feature was/is a (kind of a) good idea by Microsoft to enable automatic copying and translations of multiple, independent but connected language versions inside one publishing site collection.
 When I first read about it, I was really impressed as it resolved some customer requirements really nicely.
 The structure is copied automatically from a source structure to any number of additional language versions.
-This makes it possible to have one master site structure with “master data”, which’d be replicated to different language/locale-dependent locations.
+This makes it possible to have one master site structure with “master data”, which would be replicated to different language/locale-dependent locations.